IntegralCollective/CDS-study-group/docs/glossary.md

 ## Submission

 Any proposal, objection, evidence, comment, or system signal.
+Submissions are part of an [issue](#issue).

 ## Votes and Objections